Addressing general measurements in quantum Monte Carlo

-Zhiyan Wang and Zenan Liu contribute equally in this work.
-We thank Youjin Deng, Wenan Guo and Yi-Ming Ding for helpful discussions.
+{\bf Acknowledgements} We thank Youjin Deng, Wenan Guo, Yi-Ming Ding and Xuyang Liang for helpful discussions.
 Zenan Liu thanks the China Postdoctoral Science Foundation under Grants No.2024M762935 and NSFC Special Fund for Theoretical Physics under Grants No.12447119.
 Zhe Wang thanks the China Postdoctoral Science Foundation under Grants No.2024M752898.
-This project is supported by the Scientific Research Project (No.WU2024B027) and the Start-up Funding of Westlake University.
+This project is supported by the Scientific Research Fund for Distinguished Young Scholars of the Education Department of Anhui Province (No.2022AH020008), the Scientific Research Project (No.WU2024B027) and the Start-up Funding of Westlake University.
 The authors thank the high-performance computing center of Westlake University and the Beijing PARATERA Tech Co.,Ltd. for providing HPC resources.

+{\bf Author Contributions} Z.W.
+(Zhiyan Wang) and Z.L. contribute equally in this work.
+Z.Y. initiated the project and conceived the central idea of the BRA algorithm.
+Z.W.
+(Zhiyan Wang) and Z.L. developed the algorithmic implementation, performed the large-scale quantum Monte Carlo simulations, and analyzed the results.
+B.B.M carried out the excitation spectrum from exact diagonalization calculations.
+Z.W.
+(Zhe Wang) contributed to the analysis and discussion of the results.
+All authors contributed to the interpretation of the findings and to the writing of the manuscript.
+Z.Y. supervised the project.